 Consequences of Landslides

+- 1. roadblock,

-- 1. Roadblock, - 2.
-Destruction of railway lines, - 3.
-Channel-blocking due to rock-falls have far-reaching consequences, - 4.
-Diversion of river courses due to landslides can also lead to flood. - 5.
-Loss of life and property, - 6.
-Difficult spatial interaction which adversely affects the developmental activities in these areas.
+- 2. destruction of railway lines

+- 3. channel-blocking due to rock-falls have far-reaching consequences.

+- 4 Diversion of river courses due to landslides can also lead to flood and

+- 5 .loss of life and property.

 Mitigation